MelvinWuHCL/UserManager/README.md

 # Searching for a Specific User and Updating the User Information.
 ## DESCRIPTION

+## How to Run Project:
+1. Import project into Eclipse Enterprise IDE
+2. Right click project folder and select run as > Maven Install
+3. Go to UserManagerApplication in src/main/java/com.example.UserManager
+4. Click run button (do step 5 if this step does not work)
+5. If 4 does not work then, right click project and select run as > Maven build… > Enter Spring-boot:run into goals and press enter

 ## Project objective:

 Create a Spring MVC web application that will retrieve users based on their user ID.
 The retrieved user data will then be edited in a form and updated in the database.
 The entire database processing has to be done using Hibernate.
 Front pages will be made in JSP.